yahoo/storm-yarn/README.md

 Feel free to ask questions on storm-yarn's mailing list: http://groups.google.com/group/storm-yarn

-## New Features:
+## New features:

 Based on the project developed by yahoo, we have added following new features.

-1. We have updated the version of storm from 0.9.0 to 1.0.1.
+1. We have updated the version of Apache Storm from 0.9.0 to 1.0.1.

-2. We have added StormClusterChecker class, and this class is able to monitor the storm cluster.
-It can adjust the number of supervisor based on usage of system resources.
+2. We have added StormClusterChecker class, in order to monitor the storm cluster.
+It can adjust the number of supervisors based on the usage of system resources.

-3. We have added the function of removeSupervisors in order to monitor resources.
-Its function be opposite to addSupervisors.
+3. We have added the function, namely removeSupervisors() in order to monitor resources.
+Its functionality is just opposite to that of addSupervisors().

 4. We have updated the logging framework from logback to log4j2.

 ## How to install and use
+### Prerequisite
+Please install Java 8 and Maven 3 first.
+These two software are necessary to compiling and packaging the source code of storm-on-yarn.

-Before starting, please make sure you have Hadoop YARN running.
+Before starting, please make sure [Hadoop YARN](https://hadoop.apache.org/docs/r2.7.2/hadoop-project-dist/hadoop-common/ClusterSetup.html) have been properly launched.

 Besides, The storm-on-yarn implementation does not include running Zookeeper on YARN.
-You need to make sure you have available Zookeeper service.
+Please make sure the Zookeeper service is independently launched beforehands.

-When you finish the work above, you can beginning to detailed installation and use.

-The detailed installation including download, build, deployment and running.

 ### Download and build

-Please install the Java 8 and Maven 3 first.
-These two software are necessary to complied and packaged source code of storm-on-yarn.

 You can download the source code of storm-on-yarn or use the command ``git clone <link> `` to get the source code.

-After you download the source code, you need edit pom.xml in storm-on-yarn root directory to set the Hadoop version.
+After you download the source code, you need to edit pom.xml in storm-on-yarn root directory to set the Hadoop version.

 ![pom.xml](https://github.com/wendyshusband/storm-yarn/blob/storm-1.0.1/image/editpom.png)

-To packaged items ,You execute the following command in storm-on-yarn root directory.
+To package items, please execute the following command under storm-on-yarn root directory.

     mvn package

-You will see that storm-yarn commands being executed.
+You will see the following execution messages.
 <pre><code>17:57:27.810 [main] INFO  com.yahoo.storm.yarn.TestIntegration - bin/storm-yarn launch ./conf/storm.yaml --stormZip lib/storm.zip --appname storm-on-yarn-test --output target/appId.txt
 17:57:59.681 [main] INFO  com.yahoo.storm.yarn.TestIntegration - bin/storm-yarn getStormConfig ./conf/storm.yaml --appId application_1372121842369_0001 --output ./lib/storm/storm.yaml
 17:58:04.382 [main] INFO  com.yahoo.storm.yarn.TestIntegration - ./lib/storm/bin/storm jar lib/storm-starter-0.0.1-SNAPSHOT.jar storm.starter.ExclamationTopology exclamation-topology